agentcooper/react-pdf-highlighter/docs/developers/developing.rst

-How to install StickIT
+How to install AnnoPDF
 =====================

-This section documents how to setup a development environment for StickIT.
+This section documents how to setup a development environment for AnnoPDF

-Installing StickIT on a local machine
+Installing AnnoPDF on a local machine
 -------------------------------------

 Prerequisites